How Heroku Works

 $ heroku ps:scale web+5

-A random selection algorithm is used for HTTP request load balancing across web dynos - and this routing handles both HTTP and HTTPS traffic.
+We use a random selection algorithm for HTTP request load balancing across web dynos.
+This routing handles both HTTP and HTTPS traffic.
 It also supports multiple simultaneous connections, as well as timeout handling.

-The concepts explained here can be divided into two buckets: those that involve the development and deployment of an application, and those that involve the runtime operation of the Heroku platform and the application after it’s deployed.
+The concepts explained here are divided into two buckets: those that involve the development and deployment of an application, and those that involve the runtime operation of the Heroku platform and the application after deployment.

 The following two sections recapitulate the main components of the platform, separating them into these two buckets.